GCVE-BCP-02 - Practical Guide to Vulnerability Handling and Disclosure

 Post-Resolution Follow-up: After the fix is released and the advisory is public, it’s courteous to follow up with the reporter.
 Thank them again for their responsible disclosure and perhaps share any lessons learned or improvements you plan because of their report.
 Keeping a positive relationship can lead to the reporter helping you again in the future or becoming an advocate for your project’s security posture.

-Throughout all communications with reporters, the tone should be collaborative and appreciative.
-Even if a reporter is impatient or difficult, maintain professionalism.
+Throughout all communications with reporters, maintain a professional, collaborative, and appreciative tone.
 Remember that the broader security community will judge vendors by how they treat researchers – being responsive and fair will enhance your reputation.

 -